Skip to content Skip to section navigation

 Employers do not have to pay pension contributions during any period an employee is on strike and on the assumption you are not paid during any strike days you will not pay any contributions, unless you have made arrangements with your employer in advance of the strike action, as detailed below.

-If contributions are not paid in full for each day of industrial action then a number of significant problems arise in relation to continued membership of USS.
 Without payment of contributions such days would be treated as days of “suspended membership” with loss of service and importantly loss of life cover on these days.

 There would also be an impact on members who are currently paying monthly added years additional voluntary contributions.
 We will recognise continuity of current contracts as it is not our intention to terminate any existing contract in these circumstances but each day's loss of additional contributions will be reflected in final benefits unless the full AVC contribution is made.